ramizkhan99/dyte-webhook/README.md

 **Note:** All the code is written in Typescript with Node.js.

-This application is consists of two parts-
+This application consists of two parts-

 ## Backend